LivePersonInc/messaging_bot_samples/README.md

 - If the visitor says "content" the bot will send a structured content object.
   - Further information about creating valid structured content objects can be found [here][7]
 - If the visitor says "transfer" the bot will transfer the conversation to the configured transferSkill.
-  - In order for the bot to successfully transfer conversations to a new skill you must set the value of `transferSkill` in `agent.js` to a string matching the Skill ID of the target skill.
+  - In order for the bot to successfully transfer conversations to a new skill you must set the value of [`transferSkill`][6] in `agent.js` to a string matching the Skill ID of the target skill.
 You can obtain your skill ID using the [Skills API][8].
 - If the visitor says "close" the bot will close the conversation
 - Anything else the visitor says the bot will simply repeat back to the visitor prefixed with 'you said '.